ansys/pysystem-coupling/doc/source/users_guide/analysis_setup.rst

 The name of the created ``coupling_participant`` object is returned in each case.

-This code shows how you can capture the name in a variable to provide subsequent access to the object:
+This code shows how you can capture the name in a variable to assist with subsequent access to the object:

 .. code-block:: python